RLRG/DancingSteps/README.md

 ```
 pod install
 ```
+### Running the app
+Open `DancingSteps.xcworkspace` with XCode 8.3.3.
+Then, it is recommended to install the app in a real device so that you can test the video recording functionality.

-Note that there are two targets:
+Before running it, note that there are two targets:
 * LAB: This one includes tools to monitor and get information about the operation of the app in real time (real-time debuggers, logs and so on).
 * PRO: This target would be a simulation of the app if it was going to be submitted to the App Store.